liuyandong/r/README.md

 This is the reference implementation of the sample application for the 4th edition of [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

+## Help page

+For general help on the Rails Tutorial, see the [Rails Tutorial Help page](https://www.railstutorial.org/help).

 ## License

 All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/) is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.